movalex/BMD_requests/README.md

 ### Preferences

 1. Add version dependent Fusion preferences:
     * there should be an option to set Fusion16 preferences folder separately from Fusion 9's.
-So we could set a plugins folder to different place in case it has some unsupported plugins.
+So we could set a plugins folder to different place in case it has some unsupported plugins https://cl.ly/b368d4f4747f

 ### Console
 1. Expandable console UI with syntax highlighting and optional multiline editing.